rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_lambda.md

 These configurations can affect your billing.
 With lambda you are charged based on the total number of requests across all your functions.
 You are also charged based on the duration.
 The price depends on the amount of memory that you allocate to your function.

+In Lambda, concurrency is the number of in-flight requests your function is handling at the same time.
+There are two types of concurrency controls available:
+ * Reserved concurrency – Reserved concurrency is the maximum number of concurrent instances you want to allocate to your function.
+When a function has reserved concurrency, no other function can use that concurrency.
+There is no charge for configuring reserved concurrency for a function.

+ * Provisioned concurrency – Provisioned concurrency is the number of pre-initialized execution environments you want to allocate to your function.
+These execution environments are prepared to respond immediately to incoming function requests.
+Configuring provisioned concurrency incurs charges to your AWS account.

 Lambda provides resource-related configurations to help control how lambda interactions with other AWS resources and to adapt to different use cases
 * Triggers
 * Permissions